dbehnke/allstar-nexus/README.md

 # Allstar Nexus

-A full-stack application with a Next.js frontend and Go backend, delivered as a single binary.
+Allstar Nexus is a full-stack application: a Go backend that serves APIs and an embedded frontend built with Vue 3 + Vite.
+The project is distributed as a single binary that embeds the compiled frontend assets for simple deployment.

-## Directory Structure
+## At a glance

-*   `/frontend`: Contains the Next.js frontend application (TypeScript, Tailwind CSS)
+- Backend: Go (HTTP API, gamification logic, repository layer)
-*   `/backend`: Contains Go backend packages and utilities
+- Frontend: Vue 3 + Vite (single-page app in `/frontend`)
-*   `main.go`: Main application entry point that embeds and serves the frontend
+- Single-binary distribution: frontend static files are built and embedded into the Go binary

-## Getting Started
+## Quickstart

-### Prerequisites
+Prerequisites

-- Node.js and npm (for frontend development)
+- Go (1.18+ recommended)
-- Go 1.16+ (for backend development and building)
+- Node.js (for frontend development) and npm or pnpm

-### Development
+Run locally (development)

-#### Frontend Development
+1. Install frontend dependencies and start the dev server (frontend only):

 ```bash
 cd frontend